scalar-labs/scalar-kubernetes/docs/ManualDeploymentGuideScalarDLAuditorOnAzure.md

 * Scalar DL Ledger deployment with Auditor configuration completed.

 ## Step 1.
-Create an environment
+Create environment

-Scalar DL Auditor component is implemented to detect Byzantine faults, it manages the identical states of Ledger so you need to deploy Ledger and Auditor in separate administrative domains.
-For more details, please refer to  [Getting Started with Scalar DL Auditor](https://github.com/scalar-labs/scalardl/blob/master/docs/getting-started-auditor.md) guide.
+It is highly recommended to deploy Scalar DL Auditor in a different administrative domain from the one for Ledger in production because a single fully-privileged administrator can do any malicious activities in a single administrative domain.

-In this guide, for ease of explanation, we deploy Auditor in a different cluster on the same subscription.
-However, it is highly recommended to deploy it in another administrative domain in production.
+However, for ease of explanation, we deploy Auditor in the same administrative domain as Ledger (i.e., a different cluster on the same subscription) in this guide.

+You need to configure a network, Scalar DL supported database, and AKS service in a different administrative domain for Auditor deployment using the steps of creating a Ledger environment.

 ### Requirements

 * You must create subnets in a different address range than Ledger and Client.
+* You must configure your network.
+* You must set up a database.
+* You must configure AKS.

 ### Recommendations